Going Pro? Here Are the 5 Best Commercial Espresso Machines

 When we talk about home espresso machines, we frequently speak about fancy features.
 Well, the professional models also have exciting features, but usually, they are only secondary to the really big questions – like whether your model should be:

 If you are serious about your barista craft, you want to be able to customize the shot down to every little detail.
-That means you should go with the lever as that offer maximum control over extraction.
-It also looks pretty damn cool on those Instagram photos, that will be an essential part of your marketing.
+That means you should go with the lever as that offers maximum control over extraction.
+It also looks pretty damn cool on those Instagram photos, which will be an essential part of your marketing.

 Pros & cons